bgzdaniel/PubMedTempGraph/README.md

    ```

    The used BleuRT model can be found [here](https://storage.googleapis.com/bleurt-oss-21/BLEURT-20-D12.zip).
 Place it under `data/BLEURT-20-D12`.

    For evaluation the steps **Embedding of abstracts or paragraphs** and **Loading embeddings to the vector database ChromaDB** have to be completed.
 Run the evaluation with the following command:
    ```bash
    python -m eval
    ```

+   ## Acknowledgements
+   We thank Prof. Herweg for his engaging course in "Event Processing" and the freedom to pursue this project.

+   ## Disclaimer
+   We confirm that we did this project on our own and only with the tools and means mentioned in the technical report submitted with this repository.